 In sentencing, he told the men: "You were all professional forgers with carefully prepared plates and machinery.

 "The reason for your offending is quite simply greed.
-You were trying to make a large sum of money."'Found and punished'
+You were trying to make a large sum of money."

 The judge banned the Karra brothers from holding a company directorship for eight years.